- Discover CSUB

 Student Health Services

-1. You have the right to know the Health Center’s policies and procedures regarding your health information, and, in most instances, to consent or to refuse consent to disclose such information to others.
+1. You have the right to know Student Health Services policies and procedures regarding your health information, and, in most instances, to consent or to refuse consent to disclose such information to others.
 No member of the University’s management, staff, or faculty is entitled to such information without your written consent.
 Neither your spouse nor a parent is automatically entitled to receive health information about you.
 By law, your protected health information may be provided without your consent in some criminal investigations or in certain public health and emergency circumstances.

 2. Your protected health information consists of that which we collect in the course of your medical care here and such information as you provide or authorize us to get from others.
 Such information also may be used for internal quality assurance studies, but study results will not be disclosed to outside agencies so as to identify you or your medical condition.

-3. Your medical record is accessible only to members of the Health Center staff serving you.
+3. Your medical record is accessible only to members of Student Health Services staff serving you.
 Safeguards regarding incidental use and disclosure of protected information within the Health Center have been established which still permit the staff to freely explore and discuss the best treatment options with and for you.
 When not in use, the record is physically secured as is any health information in electronic form.

 4. Your counseling record, created by a Counselor in the Counseling Center, is not part of the medical record.
 Your physician needs your permission to see your counseling record, as does your counselor to see your medical record.